This document desribes a «break-glass» mechanism based on SSH certificate-based authentication with authorization implemented via NSS and PAM modules

 In fact, the limitation related to postfix in a username is artificial and the postfix can be removed but it can brings to face the following problem:

-.
+there is danger that during creating of users at runtime an attacker can attempt to flood waste records to /etc/passwd.
 In fact, the postfix in username does not solve the problem if the attacker knowns about it.
 Also regular authentication process should be different from emergency authentication process.
 If the processes are united then users who already connected to hosts before the emergency situation will have an opportunity to pass authentication without necessity of creating the new user.

 Nowadays the processes were splitted in order to improve management regular and emergency users but It does not guarantees that in the future the limitation may be removed.

-on network equipments should restrict an access to ssh port on hosts.
+My thoughts led me to an idea that ssh port should be opened only during emergency situations on network equipments.
+In regular time ACLs on network equipments should restrict an access to ssh port on hosts.
 Currently, In my opinion the processes must be splitted in order to manage and develop easily.

 Similar projects